andrew-werdna/vagrant.dev/README.md

     ```

 4. Clone this repository to a folder of your choice (I have it in my home folder ~/vagrant)
-5. Change to the repository folder and start vagrant
+5. Change to the repository folder and start vagrant (make sure you have enough free RAM, VM is set to use 1600 MB by default)

     ```
     $ cd vagrant.dev